 Enrollment Requirement for UTPA Students: Proof of Bacterial Meningitis Vaccination

 IMPORTANT VACCINATION UPDATE: The State of Texas has updated the bacterial meningitis vaccination requirement for university students.
-Beginning in October 2013, students ages 22 years or older are exempt from this requirement.
+Beginning in October 2013, students aging 22 years or older are exempt from this requirement.

 BACTERIAL MENINGITIS VACCINATION DEADLINE: In order to enroll for courses, new students who are required to obtain the bacterial meningitis vaccination must be taken at least ten (10) days before the first day of class.